-The following academic policies affect the academic progress of students matriculating in 2012-2013.
-It is the student's responsibility to track their progress in their program as well as to be aware of deadlines for various matters, when forms are needed, policies for appeal, and so on.
+The following academic policies affect the academic progress of students matriculating in 2013-2014.
+It is the student's responsibility to track their progress in their program as well as to be aware of deadlines for various matters, when forms are needed, policies for appeal, and more.

 The Seminary Academic Services Office will seek to assist students in all relevant matters and will enforce academic policies and procedures.
 Exceptions to the stated policies will only be made by approval of student petition.
-Contact Information: North Park Theological Seminary, Academic Services Office, Box 14, Chicago, IL 60625.
-Tel.
-773.244.6217 Email: semacademicserv@northpark.edu
+Contact information: North Park Theological Seminary, Academic Services Office, Box 14, Chicago, IL 60625.
+(773) 244-6217 or semacademicserv@northpark.edu.